demisto/content/Packs/FeedRSS/Playbooks/RSS_Create_Indicators_From_Report_README.md

 The RSS Feed integration provides information for the *RSS Create Indicators From Report* playbook.

 The playbook:
-1. Extracts indicators from article content.
+1. Extracts indicators from Threat intel reports.
 2. Creates relationships between the extracted indicators and the report.
 3. Runs enrich indicators command on the extracted indicators.